How Narcissists Conduct Psychological Warfare

 Projective identification is the most powerful psychological mechanism in a narcissist's arsenal.
 It is what creates the toxic chemistry that psychologically chains an empath to a narcissist.
 Projection, which is the first component of projective identification, is a psychoanalytic term used to describe the unconscious process of expelling one’s own intolerable qualities and attributing them to someone else.
 For example, an individual who routinely acts rude may call someone else rude.
 This person does not see the quality in himself or herself but perceives it in others.
 Narcissists utilize this defense mechanism routinely.
 In couples counseling, for example, I often hear the narcissist in the relationship “diagnose” their partner as the narcissist.

 Identification is the second component and is the empath’s role.
 An empath’s access to deeper emotions such as insight, introspection, deep remorse, accountability, and empathy, automatically qualifies them as less rigidly defended.
 Most of the deeper capabilities cause the ego to experience a tinge of pain, so a person who has access to the deeper emotions has a stronger ego.
-It requires fewer defensive structures be activated.
+It requires fewer defensive structures to be activated.
 As a result of this “open heart,” the empath unknowingly absorbs the projections from the narcissist and unconsciously identifies them as their own.
-As the narcissist projects his or her shameful qualities onto the empath, the empath instantly feels, shame, insignificance and incompetence.
+As the narcissist projects his or her shameful qualities onto the empath, the empath instantly feels shame, insignificance, and incompetence.

 These feelings cause a tremendous amount of self-doubt in the empath.
 Suddenly, he or she is vulnerable to believing the distortions communicated by the narcissist.
 Eventually, they are convinced they are the root of the problems in the relationship, so they begin to cater and appease, giving the narcissist control.
 The narcissist takes advantage of their power and intensifies their tactics to isolate and cause conflict with the empath’s friends, family, and work relationships.
 The empath’s sense of self slowly erodes, and their support system wanes, so they begin to feel dependent on the narcissist, ensnared in the lethal cycle of projective identification.